Linux Degree Programs

 Is There Certification?

-There are three levels at which you can receive Linux professional certification: junior (LPIC-1), advanced (LPIC-2) and senior (LPIC-3).
+There are four levels at which you can receive Linux professional certification: entry level, (Linux essentials), junior (LPIC-1), advanced (LPIC-2) and senior (LPIC-3).
 In order to receive certification, you must complete at least two exams per level (LPIC-3 requires completion of three or more exams).
 In order to sit for the advanced- and senior-level tests, you must already hold certification at the prior level.
 The Linux Professional Institute provides particulars about sitting for each exam along with sample questions and fee requirements.

 To continue researching, browse degree options below for course curriculum, prerequisites and financial aid information.
 Or, learn more about the subject by reading the related articles below: